DevExpress/devextreme-documentation/concepts/05 UI Components/TabPanel/01 Getting Started with TabPanel/00 Getting Started with TabPanel.md

-The TabPanel UI component consists of the [Tabs](/Documentation/Guide/UI_Components/Tabs/Overview/) and [MultiView](/Documentation/Guide/UI_Components/MultiView/Overview/) UI components.
+The TabPanel UI component consists of the [Tabs](/Documentation/ApiReference/UI_Components/dxTabs/) and [MultiView](/Documentation/ApiReference/UI_Components/dxMultiView/) components.
 TabPanel automatically synchronizes the selected tab with the currently displayed view and vice versa.

 This tutorial explains how to add a TabPanel to a page and configure its core features.
 The following control demonstrates the result: